 Provisions for unearned premiums represent the proportions of the premiums written in the year less reinsurances thereon which relate to periods of insurance subsequent to the year-end and are computed using 100% of the 24ths method for all business except bonding and other classes where the period of the risk exceeds one year.
-For bonding, the group reserves 100% of premiums for the year until the expiry of the risk and, for other classes where the period of risk exceeds one year, premiums are amortised on the straight-line basis.
+For bonding, the group reserves 100% of premiums for the year until the expiry of the risk and, for other classes where the period of risk exceeds one year.